JanssenProject/jans/docs/admin/recipes/stepped-up-authn.md

 ### Step A: Ensure id_token has some info to identify the user:

-1. When the user logs in for the very first time and performs basic authentication, the Update Token script can be used to place a custom claim containing some user identification.
+1. When the user logs in for the very first time and performs basic authentication, the Update Token script can be used to place a custom claim containing some user information like
+- User permissions
+- User personal information
+- Internal user identifier.
 In this example, we store the encrypted inum of the user as a "custom claim" in the id_token.
-1. A good practice is to not put the primary key / user identifier in plain text
+2. A good practice is to not put the primary key / user identifier in plain text

 UpdateToken script:
 ```